-BIOL 100 General Biology (4)
+BIOL 100 General Biology

-Note: Not open to students with prior credit in BIOL 101 or 101L, BIOL 102, BIOL 105, BIOL 106/106L.
+3 hours lecture - 3 hours laboratory Note: Not open to students with prior credit in BIOL 101 or 101L, BIOL 102, BIOL 105, BIOL 106/106L.

 Basic principles of general biology as they relate to the cellular, organismic, and population levels of organization.
 Includes cell ultrastructure and function, energy transfer, reproduction, genetics, evolution, diversity of organisms, and ecology.
 Not recommended for students interested in Biology, Zoology, Botany, Premed, or related majors (see Biology 200 and Biology 201).